YingCG/CsharpOOP/README.md

 ### Chapter 6 - Explore different tools in Window Form App
 - 09 - MediaPlayer - using Webcam
 - 10 - LocalStorageDatabase
-- 11 - EmailDemoApp - Sending Email with SmtpClinet, using Mailtrap as a testing Server
+- 11 - EmailDemoApp - Sending Email with SmtpClient, using Mailtrap as a testing Server
 - 12 - ReadTextFile
 - 13 - FileSystemDemo
 - 14 - HeroApp